mjanez/ckan-ansible/README.md

 * `group_vars`: Contains group-specific variables for different environments.
 * `roles/`: Contains Ansible roles for managing different components.
   * `ckan/`: Role for managing CKAN installation and configuration.
+  * `ckan_pycsw/`: Role for managing [ckan-pycsw](https://github.com/mjanez/ckan-pycsw) CSW/INSPIRE endpoint.
   * `common/`: Role for common tasks shared across different components.
 Also contains the `files/` directory for copying SSH keys to the target server as needed.
+  * `database/`: Role for managing postgresql databases installation and configuration.
+  * `redis/`: Role for managing Redis installation and configuration.
+  * `solr/`: Role for managing Solr installation and configuration.
   * `webserver/`: Role for managing web server configuration.
-  * `postgresql/`: Role for managing database installation and configuration.
-  * `solr/`: Role for managing Solr installation and configuration.
-  * `redis/`: Role for managing Redis installation and configuration.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.